jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 ### Buffon's needle

-Suppose we doing a random experiment with a large number of needles of length $L$ that we throw on the floow, which has parallel strips drawn on it which have all the same distance to their neighboring strip
+Suppose we doing a random experiment with a large number of needles of same length $L$ that we throw on the floow, which has parallel strips drawn on it which have all the same distance $D$ to their neighboring strip.

+*What is the probability that a dropped needle intersects with a line?*

+Let $y$ be the distance from the center of the needle to the closest line and let $\theta$ be the acure angle of the i

 ## Initial value problems